consbio/mbtileserver/README.md

 ### Reload

 mbtileserver optionally supports graceful reload (without interrupting any in-progress requests).
-This functionality must be enabled with the `--enable-reload` flag.
+This functionality must be enabled with the `--enable-reload-signal` flag.
 When enabled, the server can be reloaded by sending it a `HUP` signal:

 ```
 $ kill -HUP <pid>